cmarkovsky/oggm-visualizer/README.md

-# oggm-visualizer
+# RGI/OGGM Visualizer

-Repository for OGGM Visualizer project
+## Goals
+- Create an open-source, accessible resource for viewing OGGM outputs on the fly without needing to run your own code